angry-kratos/Simple_Llama3_from_scratch/README.md

 Components of the Architecture

-Input Embeddings:
+- **Input Embeddings**:

-The input text is first tokenized into a sequence of tokens.
+  - The input text is first tokenized into a sequence of tokens.
-Each token is converted into a dense vector representation (embedding) using an embedding layer.
+  - Each token is converted into a dense vector representation (embedding) using an embedding layer.
-This embedding layer transforms the discrete tokens into continuous vector space, allowing the model to process them efficiently.
+  - This embedding layer transforms the discrete tokens into continuous vector space, allowing the model to process them efficiently.

-Rotary Positional Encodings:
+- **Rotary Positional Encodings**:

-Positional encodings are added to the input embeddings to provide information about the position of each token in the sequence.
+  - Positional encodings are added to the input embeddings to provide information about the position of each token in the sequence.
-LLaMA uses Rotary Positional Encodings (RoPE), which introduce rotational invariance to the position information, improving the model's ability to generalize across different positions in the sequence.
+  - LLaMA uses Rotary Positional Encodings (RoPE), which introduce rotational invariance to the position information, improving the model's ability to generalize across different positions in the sequence.

-RMS Normalization (RMS Norm):
+- **RMS Normalization (RMS Norm)**:

-Root Mean Square (RMS) normalization is applied to stabilize the training and inference process.
+  - Root Mean Square (RMS) normalization is applied to stabilize the training and inference process.
-RMS normalization helps in maintaining numerical stability by normalizing the activations based on their root mean square values.
+  - RMS normalization helps in maintaining numerical stability by normalizing the activations based on their root mean square values.

-Self-Attention Layer:
+- **Self-Attention Layer**:

-The self-attention mechanism allows the model to weigh the importance of each token in the sequence relative to every other token.
+  - The self-attention mechanism allows the model to weigh the importance of each token in the sequence relative to every other token.
-In LLaMA, self-attention is implemented using Grouped Multi-Query Attention with a KV (Key-Value) cache.
+  - In LLaMA, self-attention is implemented using Grouped Multi-Query Attention with a KV (Key-Value) cache.
 This means that multiple query vectors share the same key and value vectors, optimizing memory usage and computation.
-The self-attention layer produces three sets of vectors: Query (Q), Key (K), and Value (V).
+  - The self-attention layer produces three sets of vectors: Query (Q), Key (K), and Value (V).

-Feed-Forward Network (SwigLU):
+- **Feed-Forward Network (SwigLU)**:

-Following the self-attention layer, the output is passed through a feed-forward network.
+  - Following the self-attention layer, the output is passed through a feed-forward network.
-The feed-forward network consists of two linear layers with a SwigLU activation function in between.
+  - The feed-forward network consists of two linear layers with a SwigLU activation function in between.
 SwigLU (Swish-Gated Linear Unit) is a variant of the popular GELU (Gaussian Error Linear Unit) activation function.
-This component helps in transforming the representations further, adding non-linearity and complexity to the model.
+  - This component helps in transforming the representations further, adding non-linearity and complexity to the model.

-Residual Connections and RMS Normalization:
+- **Residual Connections and RMS Normalization**:

-Residual connections (skip connections) are added around the self-attention and feed-forward layers.
+  - Residual connections (skip connections) are added around the self-attention and feed-forward layers.
 These connections help in preserving the original input information and improving gradient flow during backpropagation.
-RMS normalization is applied again after the feed-forward network to maintain stability.
+  - RMS normalization is applied again after the feed-forward network to maintain stability.

-Output Linear and Softmax Layers:
+- **Output Linear and Softmax Layers**:

-The final output from the feed-forward network goes through a linear transformation.
+  - The final output from the feed-forward network goes through a linear transformation.
-A softmax function is applied to the output to convert it into probabilities.
+  - A softmax function is applied to the output to convert it into probabilities.
 This is typically used during the generation of text, where the model predicts the next token in the sequence.

-Detailed Process Flow
+### Detailed Process Flow

-Embedding Layer:
+1. **Embedding Layer**:

-Input: Tokenized text
+   - **Input**: Tokenized text
-Output: Dense vector representations (embeddings) Adding Positional Encodings:
+   - **Output**: Dense vector representations (embeddings)

+2. **Adding Positional Encodings**:
-Input: Embeddings
+   - **Input**: Embeddings
-Output: Position-enhanced embeddings
+   - **Output**: Position-enhanced embeddings

-Self-Attention Layer:
+3. **Self-Attention Layer**:

-Input: Position-enhanced embeddings
+   - **Input**: Position-enhanced embeddings
-Output: Contextualized token representations using self-attention
+   - **Output**: Contextualized token representations using self-attention
-Operations: Query, Key, and Value computations, attention score calculations, softmax, and weighted sum Feed-Forward Network:
+   - **Operations**: Query, Key, and Value computations, attention score calculations, softmax, and weighted sum

+4. **Feed-Forward Network**:
-Input: Contextualized token representations
+   - **Input**: Contextualized token representations
-Output: Transformed token representations
+   - **Output**: Transformed token representations
-Operations: Linear transformation, SwigLU activation, second linear transformation Residual Connections and RMS Normalization:
+   - **Operations**: Linear transformation, SwigLU activation, second linear transformation

+5. **Residual Connections and RMS Normalization**:
-Input: Transformed token representations
+   - **Input**: Transformed token representations
-Output: Normalized and residual-enhanced representations Final Linear and Softmax Layers:
+   - **Output**: Normalized and residual-enhanced representations

+6. **Final Linear and Softmax Layers**:
-Input: Normalized representations
+   - **Input**: Normalized representations

-Output: Probability distributions over the vocabulary (for predicting the next token) Iterative Process (Nx)
+   - **Output**: Probability distributions over the vocabulary (for predicting the next token)

+### Iterative Process (Nx)

 The architecture includes multiple layers (Nx), where "N" represents the number of such layers stacked together.
 Each layer contains the self-attention and feed-forward sub-layers.

 The output of one layer becomes the input to the next layer, allowing the model to build increasingly complex and abstract representations.

-## Explanation of the code:

 ## Usage